Maytag: Early years and expansion

 By 1960, Maytag had ceased marketing ovens and refrigerators, but later started again to expand into kitchen appliances with its own design of portable kitchen dishwasher and a line of food-waste disposers.
 Upon the death in 1962 of Fred Maytag II, the last family member involved in the company's management, E. G. Higdon was named president of the company, with George M. Umbreit becoming chairman and CEO.
 By the late 1970s, over 70 percent of U.S. households were equipped with washers and dryers, and with approximately 18,000 employees worldwide, the company was established as a dominant manufacturer of large laundry appliances.

-After the company's acquisition of Magic Chef, Inc., in 1986, a move which nearly doubled its size, the company acquired a new corporate name, Maytag Corporation.
+In 1981, Maytag acquired the Hardwick Stove Company.
+After producing 12 million units since 1909, Maytag discontinued production of wringer washers on November 22, 1983.
+After the company's acquisition of Magic Chef, Inc. (including the Norge Appliance Company) for $740 million in 1986, a move which nearly doubled its size, the company acquired a new corporate name, Maytag Corporation, and started selling a full line of appliances.

 In 1988, Maytag acquired Chicago Pacific Corporation, which was formed using the remnants of the bankrupt Chicago, Rock Island & Pacific Railroad.
 Chicago Pacific Corporation owned Hoover US and Hoover UK as well as Thomasville Brand Furniture.
 Maytag quickly sold off the Thomasville Furniture brand.
 Maytag Corporation, led by Chairman Daniel Krumm, next planned to make Maytag a worldwide organization.

 The UK part of Hoover was to help Maytag expand into Europe.
 Hoover UK was not doing well financially and offered customers a round-trip ticket anywhere if they purchased a vacuum.
 This campaign cost the corporation $50 million to settle.
 Subsequently, Maytag sold off Hoover UK.
 This was a huge setback for the amount of cash Maytag had in hand and thus started the downward spiral financially.

-In 1991 Maytag built a new plant in Jackson, Tennessee, for the manufacture of newly designed plastic tub dishwashers.
-The Plastic tub was developed in Newton, Iowa, but in 1996 Engineering was transferred to Jackson because Mr. Len Hadley, then president of Maytag Corporation, wanted the plant to be self-sufficient.
-This engineering team engineered a Stainless Steel dishwasher, Tall-Tub Plastic and Tall-Tub Stainless steel product.
-Engineering crescendoed with a Double Drawer dishwasher which today is manufactured in Findlay Ohio at the Whirlpool Plant, the only Maytag legacy product built in the Whirlpool Appliance line-up.
-The Jackson plant evolved into a streamlined manufacturing facility that could build thousands of dishwashers daily on multiple lines.
-This plant was the most efficient plant and was a hallmark for other facilities.
+In 1991, Maytag built a new manufacturing plant in Jackson, Tennessee (which was opened in 1992) for the manufacture of newly designed plastic tub dishwashers.
+The plastic tub was developed in Newton, Iowa, but in 1996 engineering was transferred to Jackson because Mr. Len Hadley, then president of Maytag Corporation, wanted the plant to be self-sufficient.
 Whirlpool closed this plant in 2009.

 In 1997, Maytag Corporation purchased G.S.
 Blodgett Corporation, a maker of commercial ovens.
 At the time of this purchase Maytag was looking at the Turbo Chef line they had been working on up to this point.